How much does it cost to open a pho restaurant?

 - The concept of your restaurant (how you brand yourself, how you serve your customers: fast food style, full table service/fine dining style, or somewhere in between, etc.)

-- How much you will depend on modern kitchen equipment (time-saving modern equipment and tools, automated dishwashing machines, prep tools and cooking equipment for large volume production, cooling equipment and tools, etc.) to offset kitchen labor costs
+- How much you will depend on modern kitchen equipment to improve customer service and compensate for (or even eliminate) kitchen labor costs (using time-saving full-featured modern equipment and tools, automated dishwashing machines, prep tools and cooking equipment for large volume production, cooling equipment and tools, etc.)

 - How much you focus on providing memorable and unique experience for your customers (bare-bone dining room vs. full ambiance, character, sights and sounds)

 - Your menu (how many items, whether the items have common ingredients and similar prep procedures, level of difficulty to prepare them, etc.)

 - Your process, training and procedure (do you have the facility for properly storing, moving your foods, and training, preparing, serving, etc.)

 Think About What You Want To do: Some Important Considerations

 In order to get a better and more accurate cost-to-open figure, you will want to think a little more about what you want to do.
 Here are some important considerations to help you develop a better estimate for your new pho restaurant.